KomengTech/komengtech_web/README.md

-# komengtech_web

-KomengTech Website
+# KomengTech Website

+This is my website that I build with **Flutter Web**, and deployed it on CloudFlare Pages.

+The website focus on a one-page display that is responsive, and I design it so that my profile picture will be a background picture for a moment when it overlap the text.

+I build the website using a StatelessWidget class

 ## Getting Started

-This project is a starting point for a Flutter application.
+The .

 A few resources to get you started if this is your first Flutter project: